deduce-dev/dac-man/streaming/README.md

 # On HPC
 Note: source data for streaming need to be downloaded from the specified websites.

 For running the experiments on HPC, users need to configure and launch the HPC containers.
-We used shifter for running our experiments on Cori, shifter is a software package that allows user-created docker images to run at NERSC.
-Shifter have access to publicly published docker images on Docker Hub.
-We do have 3 separate docker images that represent each component in our defined architecture: streaming source, Redis-server, application-worker.
+We used Shifter for running our experiments on Cori.
+Shifter is a software package that allows user-created docker images to run at Cori.
+Shifter has access to publicly published docker images on Docker Hub.
+We have 3 separate docker images that represent each component in our defined architecture: streaming source, Redis-server, application-worker.
 A streaming-source container reads a dataset that the user provides.
+A Redis-server container hosts Redis.
+A Worker can read tasks + datablocks from the specified Redis.
+In our experiments, we hosted the streaming source and Redis components on a standalone server and had the application-workers running on Cori.
-A Redis-server container hosts a Redis-server; However, the right ports need to be exposed for outer containers to be able to connect to it.
-A Worker can read tasks + datablocks from the specified broker (Redis).
+As for Redis, the right ports need to be exposed for outer containers to be able to connect to it.
+Exposing ports in Docker allows containers to be connected to through these specified ports.
+For instance, the main port that Redis uses to listen to connections is "6379"; but in Docker this port isn't allowed to be seen outside the container unless we specifically expose this port.
+For example, this launches a Redis container with an exposed port  `docker run -p ${PORT}:6379 redis`.

-To be able to launch each of the mentioned components, we first must have shifter pull each component image:
+To be able to launch each of the mentioned components, we first must have Docker/Shifter pull each component image:

-- `shifterimg pull repo-name/streaming-source:tag`
+- Standalone Server: `docker pull repo-name/streaming-source:tag`
-- `shifterimg pull repo-name/redis:tag`
+- Standalone Server: `docker pull repo-name/redis:tag`
-- `shifterimg pull repo-name/app-worker:tag`
+- Cori: `shifterimg pull repo-name/app-worker:tag`

-Once the images are downloaded, they don't need to be downloaded everytime we launch component instances on Cori.

-Now we are ready to launch all component instances on Cori:
+Now we are ready to connect all components together:
+Note: Understandably, Streaming source is different based on each application.

-- To launch a Redis-server: `srun -N 1 -n 1 -C ${ARCHITECTURE} --qos=${QUEUE} shifter redis-server`
+- Standalone Server: To launch a Redis-server: `docker run -p ${PORT}:6379 redis`
-- To launch a single streaming source: `srun -N 1 -n 1 -C ${ARCHITECTURE} --qos=${QUEUE} shifter python3 source.py ${REDIS_HOST} ${REDIS_PORT} ${DATASET} ${STREAMING_TIME} ${MAX_JOB_NUM} ${DATA_FRACTION} ${SOURCE_RESULTS_DIR}`
+- Standalone Server: To launch a single streaming source: `docker run repo-name/streaming-source:tag  python3 source.py ${REDIS_HOST} ${REDIS_PORT} ${DATASET} ${STREAMING_TIME} ${MAX_JOB_NUM} ${DATA_FRACTION} ${SOURCE_RESULTS_DIR}`
-- To run for example 10 worker instances on a single Node: `srun -N 1 -n 10 -C ${ARCHITECTURE} --qos=${QUEUE} shifter python3 worker.py ${REDIS_HOST} ${REDIS_PORT} ${TASK_QUEUE} ${WORKER_WAIT_TIME} ${WORKER_RESULTS_DIR}`
+- Cori: To run for example 10 worker instances on a single Node: `srun -N 1 -n 10 -C ${ARCHITECTURE} --qos=${QUEUE} shifter python3 worker.py ${REDIS_HOST} ${REDIS_PORT} ${TASK_QUEUE} ${WORKER_WAIT_TIME} ${WORKER_RESULTS_DIR}`

 This of course assumes that the user will have access on the ip address of the newly created Redis-server `$REDIS_HOST`.
+The setup needs to be configured properly.